khwang0/COMP2045-2324PA3/readme.md

 # Submission
-For submission all Java files in a `zip` to Moodle.
+For submission: zip your `src` folder and upload the zip file to Moodle.

 Please be reminded that both the **Late Penalty Rule** and the **Penalty for Plagiarism** are applied strictly to all submissions of this course (including this assignment).